driscollos/config/Readme.md

 You can read configuration data by populating a struct.
 You can make use of the following tags in your structs:

-* default - set a default value if no source data is found
+* `default` - set a default value if no source data is found
-* required (`true`) - returns an error if no data is found for this variable
+* `required` (`true`) - returns an error if no data is found for this variable
-* src - override the name of the data source - if you add `src="myVar"` to any variable, it will populate from the environment variable or yaml or json variable `myVar`
+* `src` - override the name of the data source - if you add `src="myVar"` to any variable, it will populate from the environment variable or yaml or json variable `myVar`
+* `base64` - this will decode your sourced data from base64 encoding.
+Set this tag to
+  * `optional` - in this case the data will be decoded from base64.
+If decoding fails, the original value will be used.
+This is useful for times when the source of the data changes and sometimes you need to base64 encode, and sometimes not
+  * `true` - in this case the data will be decoded; if decoding fails the data will be set to the empty string

 Commandline arguments, environment variables and variables in yaml or json files can be either a direct case match, or all in capitals eg.